latepoint/latepoint-addon-starter/README.md

-# latepoint-addon-starter
+Starter Add-on for LatePoint
-Starter add-on/plugin example to extend LatePoint
+This is an example of a starter add-on/plugin that you can use to extend LatePoint, without modifying LatePoint itself.